-Banco Espirito Santo SA (BES), Portugal’s biggest publicly traded bank, fell the most in a month in Lisbon trading after reporting lower quarterly profit.
+Banco Espirito Santo SA, Portugal’s biggest publicly traded bank, dropped to a record close after reporting lower quarterly profit.

-Espirito Santo, which is based in Lisbon, said yesterday after the close of trading that first-quarter net income dropped 84 percent to 11.6 million euros ($15 million).
+Espirito Santo, which is based in Lisbon, said yesterday after the close of trading that first-quarter net income declined 84 percent to 11.6 million euros ($15 million).

 “These earnings consolidate the trend of accentuated deterioration of the quality of the bank’s assets, in line with the sector in Portugal, and with the level of provisioning remaining high,” Andre Rodrigues, an analyst at Caixa-Banco de Investimento SA, said today in a research note.
 Rodrigues has a buy recommendation on the stock.